Vana-Principia/BIO_bio/README.md

 This project is <b>in progress and will be continuously improved</b>.

-The goal of this software is to <b>generate the most suitable architectures for specific coordinates</b>.
+The goal of this software is to <b>generate the most appropriate plant architectures for specific coordinates</b>.

 Our <b>backlog</b> (<i>draft</i>) is the following :